A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Introduction

-For \textsc{dap}, we provide a ($\frac{1}{2}(1-\frac{1}{e})$ for deterministic $T$, surpassing the current best guarantee of $\frac{1}{4}(1-\frac{1}{e})$ \citep{bai2022coordinated}.
-Perhaps more importantly, our approach extends to the setting where $T$ is uncertain and follows an arbitrary (known) distribution, including high variance distributions, where no approximation results were known previously.
-In such scenarios, our algorithm achieves a $(0.25-\epsilon$ on the approximation ratio of our algorithm.
+For \textsc{dap}, we provide a ($\frac{1}{2}(1-\frac{1}{e})-\epsilon$)-approximation algorithm for deterministic $T$, improving the best-known guarantee of $\frac{1}{4}(1-\frac{1}{e})$ from \cite{bai2022coordinated}.
+Perhaps more importantly, our framework extends to the setting where $T$ is uncertain and follows an arbitrary (known) distribution, including high-variance distributions, where no prior approximation results were known.
+In this more general setting, we establish a lower bound of $0.25-\epsilon$ on the approximation ratio of our algorithm.
 For the special case of $T=1$ (single-customer setting), \cite{el2023joint} show that, unless P$=$NP, no polynomial time algorithm can achieve an approximation ratio better than $1-\frac{1}{e}$.